-I wish I could say I was more disciplined party-goer.
+I wish I could say I was a more disciplined party-goer.
 You know, the ones who say ‘No thanks, I’ve had my quota of two fried thingies already.
 I’ll just drink water and eat carrot sticks now.’
 Instead, I’m the one who’s helping to refill the chip bowl I just devoured, pouring the wine, and reaching for that extra piece of chocolate.

 So you can imagine that after two weeks off work, endless holiday parties, epic amounts of eating and drinking, I have acquired a bit of a ‘turkey tummy’.
 Unlike ‘muffin top’, turkey tummy is more of a gut/pouch situation that is generally limited to the front area of the abdomen.
 It’s similar to a ‘beer belly’ but induced by high-calorie delicious food/sugar rather than beer.
 But despite my new profile, I don’t regret one single bite.
 Life’s too short to say no all the time.
 Besides, more to love right?